huangye177/spring4probe/README.md

 included tutorials:

-* "**rest.yummynoodlebar**" RESTful implementation and test with MockMVC/RestTemplate; deployable on Tomcat with Java-based Config; HTTP Basic security [from http://spring.io/guides/tutorials/rest/]
+* "**rest.yummynoodlebar**" RESTful implementation and test with MockMVC/RestTemplate; deployable on Tomcat with Java-based Config via WebApplicationInitializer; HTTP Basic security [from http://spring.io/guides/tutorials/rest/]

 * "**data.yummynoodlebar**" MongoDB persistent via MongoTemplate and Spring Data repository hierarchy (e.g., CrudRepository); config class to map to a JPA database, and use Spring Data JPA Repository to store and retrieve data from H2 database; support GemFire by launching a local cache server to save/retreive objects with GemFireTemplate OQL and GemfireRepository; support of calable and event-driven architecture (propagated message across application cluster) with GemFire Continuous Queries [from http://spring.io/guides/tutorials/data/]

-* "**com.yummynoodlebar**" SpringMVC based controller and mapping; [from http://spring.io/guides/tutorials/web/]
+* "**com.yummynoodlebar**" SpringMVC based configuration via AbstractAnnotationConfigDispatcherServletInitializer, controller and mapping; [from http://spring.io/guides/tutorials/web/]